-The IMF's FAD also leveraged ATI for two events highly relevant for SSA.
-The first webinar was for the launch of the book "How to Achieve Inclusive Growth" in June 2022 by Valerie Cerra, one of the book's editors.
-Attendance of over 200 participants reflected large interest in the topic (which is mirrored in the demand for ATI's Inclusive Growth course).
+The IMF's Fiscal Affairs Department also leveraged ATI for two events highly relevant for SSA.
+The first webinar was for the launch of the book "How to Achieve Inclusive Growth" in June 2022 by Valerie the demand for ATI's Inclusive Growth course).
 The presentation discussed an inclusive growth framework for policy design along which the book is structured and highlighted findings, including the role of fiscal policy and macroeconomic stability for inclusive growth, private sector inputs, the impact of globalization, climate change, and management of resource-based wealth.
 The second webinar was on the impact and policy responses to high energy prices following Russia's invasion of Ukraine.